 Fibrosis does not cause symptoms unless it progresses to cirrhosis.

-Liver biopsy, although imperfect, is the gold standard diagnostic test.
+Liver biopsy, although imperfect, is the gold standard diagnostic test but has been increasingly supplanted by noninvasive alternatives.

 Noninvasive testing, including ultrasound elastography and magnetic resonance elastography, is becoming increasingly important.